Treasures of Sicily tour

-Evening meal and overnight in the Baglio
+Evening meal and overnight in Marsala.

 We start the day with a drive to Erice.

-Walking through the maze of cobbled streets that make up the medieval town of Erice, we pause to look into some of the most charming churches in Sicily, before arriving at the Castle – once the site of the statue Venus Ericina and home to an ancient fertility cult.
-From the ramparts of the castle, we enjoy some spectacular views over the west of Sicily – Trapani, the salt pans, Mozia, Marsala.
+Walking through the maze of cobbled streets that make up the medieval town of Erice, we pause to look into some of the most charming churches in Sicily, before arriving at the Castle – once the site of a statue Venus Ericina and home to an ancient fertility cult.
+From the ramparts of the castle we enjoy some spectacular views over the west of Sicily – Trapani, the salt pans, Mozia, Marsala.

 According to legend, in 1174, the Madonna appeared before the young Norman King William II and led him to a spot where his father had buried a considerable treasure.
 She instructed him to put it to good use and hence William founded this startling religious monument, high above the fertile Conca d’Oro.
 It was finished in less than ten years and a bustling medieval village soon sprang up around it.